Percivall Pott: Career

+He became assistant surgeon to St Bartholomew's in 1744 and full surgeon from 1749 till 1787.

 As the first surgeon of his day in England, excelling even his pupil, John Hunter, on the practical side, Pott introduced various important innovations in procedure, doing much to abolish the extensive use of escharotics and the cautery that was prevalent when he began his career.

 In 1756, Pott sustained a broken leg after a fall from his horse.
 It is often assumed that his injury was the same one that later came to be known as Pott's fracture, but in reality, Pott's broken leg was a much more serious compound fracture of the tibia.
 As he lay in the muck, he sent a servant to buy a door from a nearby construction site, then had himself placed on the door and taken home.
 Surgeons cleaned the wound and discussed amputation, an operation which at the time had a very high rate of failure, as it often led to sepsis and death, but Pott prevailed on them to splint the leg, and he ultimately recovered completely.
-In 1769 Pott published Some Few Remarks upon Fractures and Dislocations.
-The book was translated into French and Italian and had a far-reaching influence in Britain and France.
-His name was written in the annals of medicine, by first describing arthritic tuberculosis of the spine (Pott's disease).
-He gave an excellent clinical description in his Remarks on that Kind of Palsy of the Lower Limbs.
-Among his other writings the most noteworthy are A Treatise on Ruptures (1756), and Chirurgical Observations.